 These are the web database files setup for the R6 environment.
 These files are not used by the Night Job and do not require APIs for updating.
 They are at the disposal of the interface.

-These are the APP Record settings that allow the turning on and off of features for a customers environment.
+These are the Table Code settings that allow the turning on and off of features for a customers environment.